rawfour/wallpaper-search/README.md

 ```

 ## Description
-this is an application that searches for images based on a keyword.
+This is an application that searches for images based on a keyword.

 ## Technologies
 Project uses: